Charles Leclerc has claimed nine pole positions already this F1 season - but that has rarely translated into crucial championship points.

 Leclerc then endured a miserable 2020 along with then team-mate Sebastian Vettel as the mighty Italian team struggled to compete.

-The 24-year-old scored two more in 2021, followed by his super-six haul so far this year.
+The 24-year-old scored two more in 2021, followed by his haul of nine so far this year.
+The latest came at the Singapore Grand Prix in October 2022.

 Leclerc’s pole positions so far are: